 HERITAGE HIGHLIGHTS: St Piran's Oratory

-St Pirans Day is celebrated annually on 5 March, when a procession marches from the Oratory to the Norman church, while a play depicting St Piran's arrival is performed.
-St Pirran's flag, now in use as the flag of Cornwall, is carried in the procession.
+St Piran's Day is celebrated annually on 5 March, when a procession marches from the Oratory to the Norman church, while a play depicting St Piran's arrival is performed.
+St Piran's flag, now in use as the flag of Cornwall, is carried in the procession.

 Just outside Perranporth is the site of the old church of St Piran, which has been buried by sand over the centuries.
 An Iron Age hill fort stands just outside the village.

-Despite the rich history of the area, most people come to Perranporth simply to enjoy the sandy beaches, and walks along the beautiful coastline.
-Atop the cliffs you will find a memorial bench commemorating Winston Graham, author of the popular Poldark series of historical novels.
+Despite the rich history of the area, most people come to Perranporth simply to enjoy the sandy beaches and walk along the beautiful coastline.
+Atop the cliffs, you will find a memorial bench commemorating Winston Graham, author of the popular Poldark series of historical novels.

 Address: Perranporth, Cornwall, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS